dumijay/CalDOM/DOCUMENTATION.md

 -   Throws **[TypeError][71]** Throws if Element.matches() is not supported in the browser.
 Use the pollyfill at [https://developer.mozilla.org/en-US/docs/Web/API/Element/matches][72]
     (If this CalDom instance has more than 1 element.
 Parents of all of them are included.)

-Returns **[CalDom][67]** Returns a new CalDom instance with matched parents.
+Returns **[CalDom][67]** a new CalDom instance with matched parents.
 Multiple parents will be returned if there are 2 or more elements in the current CalDom instance.
 <br/>
 ___
 <br/>